 Keep track of the history

-Many systems can create you the new liability and asset values from a change, but keep in mind that you also need to have the history data always available if you need to look back.
-It is essential that you are able to run your accounting reports from whatever date you wish also from history.
+Many systems can create new liability and asset values from a change, but keep in mind that you also need to have the historical data readily available.
+It is essential that you are able to run your accounting reports from whatever date in history you wish.

-Audit trail is something that you must have.
-Basically, the system needs to save all changes to your lease agreements and audit trail reports need to be easily run out of the system.Audit trail ZenTreasury Leasing (IFRS 16) Module
+Audit trail is essential; the system needs to save all changes to your lease agreements and easily create audit trail reports from the system.Audit trail ZenTreasury Leasing (IFRS 16) Module

-It is very convenient to you if you can have all your lease agreements attached to your lease instrument, so everything is in one place.
+It would be very beneficial to have all your lease agreements attached to your lease instrument, so that everything is in one place.

 Alerts on maturing leases

-So, when you are selecting a system to manage your lease under the new IFRS 16 standard keep these things on your mind.
-And, if you want to make your life a bit easier just request a demo and I can show you a system that does all this and some more.
+So, when you are selecting a system to manage your lease under the new IFRS 16 standard, keep these things in your mind.
+And, if you want to make your life a little bit easier, just request a demo and I can show you a system that does all this and more.